lahb2434/tube-screamer/README.md

 ```
 To get Client_ID and Client_Secret navigate to [Spotify Web API](https://developer.spotify.com/dashboard/applications), login or create an account, then click on the create an app button, follow prompts.

 Tube Screamer uses [tube-screamer-authorization-server](https://github.com/lahb2434/tube-screamer-authorization-server) to communicate to [Spotify Web API.](https://developer.spotify.com/documentation/web-api/) Navigate to server repository and follow installation instructions in readme.
-Spotify Web API requires HTTP requests to be sent server side, server is designed to listen for requests from app pass requests to Spotify, retreive information and pass on to app.
+Spotify Web API requires HTTP requests to be sent server side, server is designed to listen for requests from Tube Screamer, pass requests to Spotify, retreive response and send back to Tube Screamer.

+App is also to be used in conjunction with hardware interface for converting analog instrument signal into digital signal.

+To stream with Spotify user is required to have Premium account.

 ## Usage